the-turing-way/the-turing-way/book/content/make/make.md

    executed by a computer.
 1. Because Makefiles are text files they are easy to share and keep in version control.
-1. Using Make doesn't exclude using other tools such as Travis, Docker, etc.
+1. Using Make doesn't exclude using other tools such as Travis and Docker.

 ## Learn Make by Example